ZHomeSlice/Simple_INA238/README.md

 #define DelayBetweenDisplayingReadings 1000 //ms
 #define ina238Address 0x40

-void ShowReadings(){
+// your function that is called when readings are ready void ShowReadings(){
   static int ReadingCount = 0;
   float current = ina238.Current();      // in Amps